-- Fill the tank with the C-41 color developer warmed at 38-degree Celsius for 3 min 15 sec.
+- Fill the tank with the C-41 color developer warmed at 38 degrees Celsius for 3 min 15 sec.

-- Then add the BleachFix, warm at 38-degree Celsius, and leave for 4 minutes.
+- Then add the BleachFix, warm at 38 degrees Celsius, and leave for 4 minutes.

 - After the time is up, rinse the film.